SeoulTech-HCIRLab/FRU-Adapter/README.md

 ## ☎️ Contact

-If you have any questions, please feel free to reach me out at `sunlicai2019@ia.ac.cn`.
+If you have any questions, please feel free to reach me out at `gblader@naver.com`.

 ## 👍 Acknowledgements

-This project is built upon [VideoMAE](https://github.com/MCG-NJU/VideoMAE).
-Thanks for their great codebase.
+This research was supported by the MSIT(Ministry of Science and ICT), Korea, under the ITRC(Information Technology Research Center) support program (IITP-2025-RS-2022-00156295) supervised by the IITP(Institute for Information Communications Technology Planning Evaluation).

 ## ✏️ Citation